Zulhijjah Binti Azan

 Zulhijjah Binti Azan, (born 12 July 1990 in Selangor) is a professional squash player who represents Malaysia.
 She reached a career-high world ranking of World No. 63 in November 2013.

 Career

 In 2014, she was part of the Malaysian team that won the silver medal at the 2014 Women's World Team Squash Championships.

+Personal life

+In 2015 she married Malaysian professional cricketer Syazrul Idrus.